 Are you struggling with your relationship(s) and how to communicate effectively?
 If so, you are not alone.
 There has been so much change lately due to the Covid virus and for most people, their lives look very different from what it did before.
 Lack of structure and routine, lack of personal space, feelings of stress, fear, isolation and feeling trapped among others are common feelings people are experiencing.

-Tips and tricks for dealing with relationships or communication issues
+Some recommendations when dealing with relationships or communication issues

 Explore your default communication style

 When there is conflict, do you tend to become more aggressive, passive aggressive or passive?
 Maybe your style shifts depending on the other person and situation?
 None of these styles are effective in resolving conflict and can keep people stuck.
 The healthiest style of communication is to be assertive meaning being respectful, speaking in a neutral tone, focusing on the current facts without blame, sharing your perspective without trying to control the outcome.

 Most often it’s easier to see other people’s faults than our own but we all play a role in the relationship.
 Do you tend to blame others or pressure them to do what you want?
 Or do you try to fix, caretake others in an effort to keep the peace?
 Or do you tend to get stuck in self-pity, hopelessness and not speak up?
 If you can relate to any of these roles but are unsure how to change, it would be beneficial to get help from a professional.

 Build routine and structure into your life